The Board of Directors and Committees of the Board of Directors

 The Remuneration Committee

-The Remuneration Committee is chaired by Trevor Nicholls and the other members of the Committee are Alan Aubrey, Michael Albin and Mike Owen, all of whom are Non-executive Directors.
+The Remuneration Committee is chaired by Trevor Nicholls and the other members of the Committee are Alan Aubrey and Mike Owen, whom are Non-executive Directors.
 The Committee meets at least once a year with the Chief Executive in attendance as appropriate.

 The terms of reference of the Remuneration Committee include the following responsibilities: